 Achieve Normal Insulin Levels.
 Excess insulin can impair ovarian function and increase hormone-binding globulin, which raises androgen levels and commonly decreases ovulation.
 Although getting insulin under control can help boost fertility, avoid chromium picolinate during the preconception period, since it has been linked to DNA mutation and sterility.

 Supplement Strategically.
 Iron and zinc are particularly crucial for early cell division once the egg is fertilized.
-Folic acid both pre-conception and in early pregnancy cuts the risk of neural tube effects.
+Folate (not folic acid) both pre-conception and in early pregnancy cuts the risk of neural tube effects.
 Higher iron levels have been linked to higher fertility.

 Eat Clean Protein.
 The Fertility Diet authors suggests that balancing plant and animal protein corresponded with fewer fertility difficulties; however, no attention was given to the possible impact of livestock hormones, antibiotics, etc. If there’s any time to go organic, preconception is the time.